 Our President and Board Chair Steve Murphy has been at the helm of ABR since 2002.
-Steve is supported by an active Board of Directors, an experienced administrative staff, and three discipline-specific Research Coordinators.
-This team of directors and managers is focused on providing exceptional services to our clients and on supporting our Senior Scientists, who serve as Principal Investigators and Project Managers on all of our projects.
+Steve is supported by an active Board of Directors, an experienced administrative staff, and three discipline-specific managers.
+This team is focused on providing exceptional services to our clients and on supporting our Senior Scientists, who serve as Principal Investigators and Project Managers on all of our projects.
 Most of our 23 Senior Scientists (6 PhDs, 17 Masters degrees) have more than 20 years of experience at ABR, and they represent the face of ABR to our clients and the diverse array of stakeholders involved in many of our projects.
 Our 300+ peer-reviewed publications authored or co-authored by our scientists are testimonials to the quality of our work and our scientific leadership.

 OWNERSHIP AND OPPORTUNITY